 Nasal allergies and asthma are similar conditions in different parts of the body.

-- Many nasal allergy patients have asthma.
+- As many as 38% of nasal allergy patients have asthma.

 - Treating the allergic inflammation in the nose may help prevent asthma or reduce asthma severity and lower airway hyper-responsiveness.